Mohammadsaknini/dash-template/README.md

 - **Modular Structure**: The project is organized into distinct directories such as `components`, `pages`, `assets`, and `utils`, each serving a specific purpose, ensuring that your codebase remains clean and maintainable.

 - **Pages**
-The pages directory follows a modular structure, with each page containing its own layout and callbacks.
+The pages directory follows a modular structure, with each page containing its own `layout` and `callbacks`.
 This separation helps keep the codebase organized and makes it easier to add new pages or modify existing ones.

 - **Asset Management**: